AckerlyXu/heima/articles/expressroute/expressroute-routing.md

 All routes advertised from Microsoft will be tagged with the appropriate community value.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] Global prefixes will be tagged with an appropriate community value and will be advertised only when ExpressRoute premium add-on is enabled.
+> Global prefixes will be tagged with an appropriate community value and will be advertised only when ExpressRoute premium add-on is enabled.

 In addition to the above, Microsoft will also tag prefixes based on the service they belong to.
 This applies only to the Microsoft peering.
 The table below provides a mapping of service to BGP community value.